Suryavarman I: Biography

 Suryavarman probably started construction at Preah Khan Kompong Svay and expanded Banteay Srei, Wat Ek Phnom, and Phnom Chisor.
 The major constructions by the king were Preah Vihear, on Dangrek Mountain, and completion of the Phimeanakas and Ta Keo.
 Suryavarman also started the second Angkor reservoir, the West Baray, which is 8 km long and 2.1 km wide.
 It held more than 123 million liters of water.
 That is the largest Khmer reservoir to survive.
 There is some indication that Suryavarman sent a gift to Rajendra Chola I, the Chola Emperor.

 During his reign, 47 cities (known as 47 pura) were under the control of Khmer Empire.

 Suryavarman died in 1050 and was given the posthumous title Nirvanapada ("the king who has gone to nirvana"), a nod to his Buddhist beliefs.
+The epigraphic record as summarised by U-tain Wongsathit and his co-authors places the death in 1049 and gives the posthumous name as Paramanirvāṇapada; the same summary names a second queen, Nṛpatīndralakṣmī, and a son, Prince Vīravardhana, from the inscription K.989.
 He was succeeded by his sons, Udayadityavarman II, who died around 1066, and Harshavarman III (Sadasivapada), who continued the struggle against internal rebellions and fought off assaults from the Chams until his death in 1080.